 Cons: Robovski Dwarf Hamsters are the fastest small animal, and can be very difficult to handle.
 They are not good candidates for small children.
 Because of their size, you will need a very secure environment for them such as a tank or bin cage that they cannot sneak out of.
 They need lots of space to exercise compared to their small size and do not take up less room then any other hamster, and you should have multiple wheels if you have multiple hamsters living together.

-Pros: Mice are very easy pets to care for and do not require much more then adequate housing, an exercise wheel, clean food and water.
-They are social animals and do best if kept pairs, males tend to do better in a larger cage with littermates that were raised together, while females tend to be more accepting of new female mice being introduced.
+Pros: Mice are very easy pets to care for and do not require much more than adequate housing, an exercise wheel, clean food, and water.
+They are social animals and do best if kept pairs, males tend to do better in a larger cage with litter-mates that were raised together, while females tend to be more accepting of new female mice being introduced.
 They are very entertaining pets and with the variety of cages with interesting wheels, tubes and mazes they can provide endless hours of antics that are a joy to watch.